Last Updated: January 29, 2020

 It’s also beneficial to use your return policy to convert more sales in the future.
 Like our post on the value of customer complaints, there are ways to turn this lousy situation into a better one.
 It’s important to keep in mind that your return policy is meant to increase your conversions and sales, not simply appease an unhappy customer.

 1. Keep Your Losses As Low As Possible

 Minimize your losses with return stipulations.
 Many retailers add fees for items missing their tags or opened packaging.
 Others refuse to accept damaged products.
 You might also consider only offering store credit for returns, thereby ensuring that the money is still spent with you.
 Such conditions need not be applied across the board either.
 It might only come into effect for items on sale, for instance.

 You can also use the opportunity to sell more.
 You don’t want to be pushy, but you might suggest a similar product to try instead of the one they are returning.

-2. Record of All Returns, Exchanges, Refunds in Retail
+2. Record All Returns, Exchanges, and Refunds in Retail

 Track everything in your cloud-based point of sale system.
 Returns, refunds, or exchanges must be easily tracked with your POS.
 Inventory should be returned to the stock levels, and any losses in product need to be accounted for.